oasisprotocol/old-docs/src/operators/the-quest-rules.md

 ## Competition Start Time

-The competition started **on January 15 at 00:00 UTC**, but you can still join using the steps above.
+The competition started on January 15 at 00:00 UTC, but you can still join using the steps above. **The May Availibility Competition starts on May 11 at 4pm UTC**.

 When you join, you'll receive the same amount of tokens to start the competition as all nodes.